The Importance of Being “The Go-To Guru”

 Why is it important to establish yourself as an authority?
 Because it builds trust and trust builds business.
-Business builds your bank account.
+The business builds your bank account.
 You don’t have to know everything about everything to be an expert in your field.
-You just have to know more than next guy or gal.
+You just have to know more than the next guy or gal.
 Where to start?

-If you believe you are a Go-to Guru, then you are.
+Believe it.
+If you believe you are a Go-To Guru, then you are.
 It’s all about the mindset.

 Make an excellent first impression.
 Not a good first impression, but an excellent one.
 Research shows that in the virtual world, visitors to your site make a first impression in 50 milliseconds, which is about 1/20th of a second.
 View your website with a critical eye, or have a trusted colleague critique your site.
 How have you set yourself up as an authority on your page?
 What visual signals are catching your readers’ attention and making them linger longer?
 Showcasing testimonials, awards, and industry endorsements will help you achieve Go-To- Guru status.

 Put the spotlight on your customers.
 Take the focus off of you and make your potential prospects the stars of the show.
 Keep in mind that even though you can’t see them, you are dealing with people.
 And these people want to feel respected and needed before they fork over their hard-earned dollars.
 How can you beef up your customer service?
 How you can you make the purchasing process easier and faster on the consumer end?
 How do your products benefit your customers?
 Think about the answers to these questions and then take it a step further.
 Every so often, reach out to your customers on a personal level.
 Send a customer a thank-you e-mail, offer one of your products for free, give a detailed response to an e-mail, or answer a question in an online forum.
 It is guaranteed your actions will be remembered and rewarded down the road.
 I know of several marketers who set a goal to contact one customer per day.
 After one year, that’s 365 days of relationship building and a whole bunch of positive word-of-mouth business.